Soft Scales & Super Softs

 For several years I went about my business, crossing those geckos into other lines of Pinstripes and keeping all soft scales, which I did for a very long time, before finally breeding Soft x Soft and producing the first Super Softs.

 Fun Fact: The Whiteout lateral markings that I developed within my colony, which also come in an Extreme/Super form that some people call "Whitewall" markings, actually started with geckos descended from the very first Harry x Soft Scale pairing.
 In fact, for years I thought Whiteout/Whitewall markings were part of the Soft Scale morph, but later found out they are inherited separately.
+In reality, it was my attraction to the Whiteout markings, and wanting to breed them to all my projects, that has made the Soft Scale morph so prominent in my collection over the past several years.

 Then came the Super Soft Scales...